CS-UCR/senior-design-project-red-team/README.md

 Install the CSV-Parse package with the command `npm i csv` in the project directory.

 ## Authors and Acknowledgment
-Thank you to Professor Mariam Salloum and our Teaching Assistant Jakapun Tachaiya for all of their assistance throughout this process.
+Thank you to Professor Mariam Salloum and our Teaching Assistants, Jakapun Tachaiya and Shirin Haji Amin Shirazi, for all of their assistance throughout this process.
 We would also like to thank NASA for giving us this opportunity to work on a project for them.

 ## Project Status
-We are still in the process of developing this project.
-We plan to be done sometime in March 2022.
+Most of the project is completed, but we plan to continue working on it to add additional features.